andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 ### YouTube

 There are **a lot** of YouTube tutorials on Stata and it is a good place to start when learning Stata.
 Personally, I prefer [StataCorp's own YouTube channel](https://www.youtube.com/user/statacorp/playlists) with Chuck Huber, because 1) they have tons of tutorials covering both both simple and complicated tasks, 2) videos are conveniently categorized in playlists, and 3) most importantly, because Chuck's videos are short!
 There are a lot of other videos on YouTube that have better graphics or cover more complex stuff.
 But they can be hit'n miss and some of them spend ages explaining every excruciating detail of even the simplest functions.
 Not Chuck Huber, that guy is a surgeon.

 Some good playlists to start with:

-1) [Back-to-School link](https://www.youtube.com/playlist?list=PLN5IskQdgXWnnIVeA_Y0OBGmnw21fvcmU)) - quick introduction to the most common tasks like importing data, making simple graphs, doing t-tests, etc.
+1) [Back-to-School link](https://www.youtube.com/playlist?list=PLN5IskQdgXWnnIVeA_Y0OBGmnw21fvcmU)) - Quick introduction to the most common tasks.
+Importing data, box-plots, t-tests, the works.

-2) [Data Management](https://www.youtube.com/playlist?list=PLN5IskQdgXWmih67kPngkd0P022h1j82j)) - How to work with dates, convert text to numbers, reshaping data from wide to long format etc. Data management is by far the most time-consuming thing to learn in Stata, so it is a good place to invest some time.
+2) [Data Management](https://www.youtube.com/playlist?list=PLN5IskQdgXWmih67kPngkd0P022h1j82j)) - How to work with dates, convert text to numbers, reshaping data from wide to long format etc. Data management is by far the most time-consuming thing to learn in Stata, so I suggest you invest some time here.

 3) There are also specific playlist on [logistic regression](https://www.youtube.com/playlist?list=PLN5IskQdgXWmD5uP_XwBlu0F_ADPo7KNn), [survival analysis](https://www.youtube.com/playlist?list=PLN5IskQdgXWncs-_vy0KVNRn9xboYA6db), [power calculations](https://www.youtube.com/playlist?list=PLN5IskQdgXWmExGRjdy0s0VCdYnzGMZrT), [multiple imputations](https://www.youtube.com/playlist?list=PLN5IskQdgXWmhjxC5eopeRJwpI9G7Kp5w), and many others.